-Barn owls are also very productive animals, too.
-Even though it’s rare to see them during the day, they’re still active, although they tend to hide.
+Barn owls are very productive animals, too.
+Even though it’s rare to see them during the day, they’re still active.
 But these animals come alive during the night when they take advantage of their strong hearing abilities to hunt.

-Another reason why they have this shriek is to protect themselves, too.
+Another reason why they have this shriek is to protect themselves.
 When they hunt, they’re exposed to other predators that like to wander around the lowlands and marshes, where barn owls tend to be most productive in terms of hunting.